GLOBAL MARKETS-Wild week for markets set to end quietly

 The U.S. dollar gained for a fourth straight session, buoyed by calmer financial markets and generally positive U.S. economic data that supported the notion that the world’s largest economy was on a stable growth path.

-Reporting by Herbert Lash and Lionel Laurent; editing by Clive McKeef and Meredith Mazzilli
+Reporting by Herbert Lash and Lionel Laurent; editing by Gareth Jones and Clive McKeef